shamrice/action8bbs/README.md

 * Mount the source files on D3
 * Compile and run SETUPBBS to initialize all necessary data files (todo: add ATASCII files to repo)
 * Complie and run ACTBBS to start the BBS

-**Note 1:** Drive numbers are currently hard code to sources in D3 and data in D2.
+**Note 1:** Drive numbers are currently hard code to sources in D1 or D3 and data in D2.
 If you want to use different drive numbers, you'll need to edit the source code.

-**Note 2:** You can also compile the setup and main BBS program to a binary executable and run that way instead of running from inside of Action. (untested)
+**Note 2:** You can also compile the setup and main BBS program to a binary executable and run that way instead of running from inside of Action.
+As of Run #6, adding SYS.ACT causes the standalone compile to error out due to lack of symbol space.
+(Will attempt to address at a later date...)

+**Alternate Setup**
+* Action!
+Cartridge
+* Sources on D1 with DOS files copied over.
+* Data in D2

 ## Running